EchoTheDeveloper/Goblin-Mod-Maker/README.md

 ## Author

-This is a fork of the Unity Mod Maker by HippoLippo being continued by EchoTheDeveloper.
+This is a fork of the Unity Mod Maker by HippoLippo being continued by EchoTheDeveloper and Spiral.